MilenTecle/znapped/README.md

 **Update** An authenticated user can edit and update their posts, comments and user details.

-**Delete**: An authenticated user can delete their own posts, comments.
+**Delete**: An authenticated user can delete their own posts, comments, notifications and messages.

 ## Database Design